Windows Server End of Life

 Windows Server 2008 and Windows Server 2008 R2 End of Life

 Windows Server 2008 and Windows Server 2008 R2 originally went end of life on the 14th of January, 2020.
 Microsoft offered an additional 4 years of Extended Security Updates (ESU).
-The third (and for non-Azure users last) of these security updates will be going end of life on the 10th of January, 2023.
+The third (and for non-Azure users last) of these security updates went end of life on the 10th of January, 2023.
+The final 4th year of ESU (in Azure only) will be going end of life on the 9th of January 2024.
+From then on Windows Server 2008 and Windows Server 2008 R2 will be fully out of support.

 In order to keep your environment up to date and secure, Microsoft recommends that you upgrade any machines still running Windows Server 2008 or 2008 R2 to the latest version.
 You can find detailed instructions in their Windows Server Upgrades overview.